Threshold Adjacency Matrices Based on Shuffled Network Quantiles

 Value

-A list of binary (thresholded) adjacency matrices, each corresponding to an input weighted matrix.
+A SummarizedExperiment object where each assay is a binary (thresholded) adjacency matrix corresponding to an input weighted matrix.
+Metadata includes cutoff values and method parameters.

 Details